Thursday, 14 March 2019

 Even smart business owners get caught in the trap of using their personal credit card for business expenses.
 It may pay off to check with your bank for options to help separate your personal and business finances.

 Business credit cards can offer flexible payment terms for larger purchases, and your business may even be able to get the interest deducted from your taxes.
-Your banker and tax adviser can offer helpful tips on the best card for your business wallet.
+Your banker and tax advisor can offer helpful tips on the best card for your business wallet.

 A new credit card might be a sound financial decision if you're looking to consolidate and pay off high-interest debt.